CodeYourFuture/syllabus/docs/guides/marking-guide.md

 ### Small Functions

-Writing small functions makes your code easier to understand and easier to work with
+Writing small functions makes your code easier to understand and easier to work with.
+Ideally you should be able to describe what a function does in one sentence, without the word "and".

+Good examples: "This function returns the user's favourite author", "This other function Tweets the title of an author's most popular book".

+Bad example: "This function finds the user's favourite author and sends a Tweet with the name of that author's most popular book".

 #### More Reading